daxida/pangloss/README.md

 You can use this as a library to make dictionaries, but that is not a priority.

+There is no lookup API and there won't be one: we only do conversions.

 ## TODO
 - [ ] Make a good stardict from jitendex-yomitan!!
   - [ ] Star icon